dataiap/dataiap/day4/README.md

     	('a', 883)
     	('>', 834)

 This suggests that we need a better approach than term frequency, and that we need to clean the email text a bit.
-We will walk you through how to do then in that order.
+Let's do both of these things.

 ### Term Frequency - Inverse Document Frequency ([TF-IDF](http://en.wikipedia.org/wiki/Tf%E2%80%93idf))

-Instead of the most popular terms, what we want are popular items above background noise.
+Instead of the most popular terms, what we want are popular terms in **this** email or folder that are not popular in **all other** emails or folders.
 For example, "the" would be considered background noise because it is found multiple times in nearly every single email, so it is not very descriptive.
 Similarly, "enron" is probably not very descriptive because we would expect most emails to mention the term.

 <a name="tfidfdef"></a>
 TF-IDF is a widely used metric that captures this idea by combining two intuitions.
 The first intuition is Term Frequency, and the second is Inverse Document Frequency.
-They usually describe it in terms of an abstract "document".
+These concepts are usually described in terms of abstract "documents."

 1. **TF**: we want to increase a term's weight if it occurs often in a document
 1. **IDF**: we want to decrease a term's weight if it's found in most documents

-Notice that the first is calculated on a per document basis, and the second is across all documents.
+Notice that the first is calculated on a per-document basis, and the second is across all documents.

 The IDF of a given term is formally computed as

-    log( total # documents / # documents that contain term )
+    IDF(term) = log( total # documents / # documents that contain term )

+This function decreases for a term that frequently occurs in many documents, and high-IDF terms will be the ones that are used in a small set of documents.
 In our case, a "document" is all the emails in a folder.
 Thus the numerator is the total number of folders and the denominator is the number of folders where some email in the folder contains the term.
 Finally, the TF-IDF is simply a multiple of the two values:

     TF * IDF